quickbooks2018/bash-scripting/README.md

 - Run bash script as a systemd service example (mysql monitoring) check after 3 seconds

+systemd timer that is enabled and associated with timers.target will automatically start when the system boots up

 - Create 3 scripts
 - 1. create-systemd-service.sh
 ```bash